Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Filter-With-For/DevOps-Terraform-Filter-With-For.md

 }
 ```

-In the following resource block we can now configure private endpoints, but we will only do so for storage accounts that have an object `key` of `requires_private_endpoint` set to `true` like in the following resource config:
+In the following resource block we can now configure private endpoints, but we will only do so for storage accounts that have an object `"key"` of `"requires_private_endpoint"` set to `"true"` like in the following resource config:

 ```hcl
 ## private endpoint resources ##